chuma9/memory-cardgame/README.md

 # Memory Card Game
-## an interactive C# single player console application
+## An interactive C# single player console application

 Memory card game is an interactive single player console application built as a solution to the challenge question of the 2018 Kleiner Perkins Engineering Fellows application.